rongpenl/personal-site/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Senior Data Scientist & Data Science Instructor & Author & Speaker
+role: Business Intelligence Engineer & Author & Speaker

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Open to work
+- name: Unit21
   url: https://www.linkedin.com/in/rongpengli/

 # Short bio (displayed in user profile at end of posts)
-bio: A versatile data person who cares about business goals more than AUC, who knows machine learning models from equation derivation to model deployment.
-A data science instructor who always prioritizes students and clients' experience and success.
-An automation geek, a book author and a conference speaker.
+bio: A business insight seeker, an automation geek, a book author and a conference speaker.

 # Interests to show in About widget
 interests: